When I first started dating, several previously dormant characteristics were dragged (resentfully, very resentfully) to the surface:

 I am a Golden Retriever.

-I don’t mean to rip off the equally fair Helena here, and I don’t *think* I require any feminist intervention, but I love you as your dogs do: loyally, boundlessly, and with lots of cuddling and horseplay involved.
+I don’t mean to rip off the equally fair Helena here, and I don’t *think* I require any feminist intervention, but I love you as your dogs do: Loyally, boundlessly, and with lots of cuddling and horseplay involved.

 And while you may have learned differently, through friends at sleepovers and birthday party experiments, what people require to feel trusted, respected, what feels good and what feels worse, I learned through the just less than pedagogical methods of a dog named Monte.

 The year I lived in Montana was spent largely in solitude.
-I hadn’t made friends yet - the people of Montana are a little less forthcoming than sunny, sunny Californians - and so my time was largely wasted underneath fir trees, professional grade Bug Abode in tow.
+I hadn’t made friends yet - the people of Montana are a little less forthcoming than sunny, sunny Californians - and so my time was largely wasted under fir trees, professional grade Bug Abode in tow.
 Whatever meandering thoughts of loneliness I had were gently discarded there, alongside the worms and the centipedes.
 I didn’t like to get caught up in lonely panic; it seemed beyond my pay grade.

 Many hours were spent deeply entrenched in fantasies of teenage romance, running away, disappearing - sometimes just a phone call with a sympathetic voice on the other end.
 I wondered if life on the mountain's peak would offer some clarity or at the very least connection to something outside of myself.
 One afternoon, following an argument with my mother, I decided it was worth the risk to visit.
-By the light of a dying bedside lamp, I packed a bindle and scribbled a note to my father:
+By the light of a galloping horse lamp, I packed a bindle and scribbled a note to my father:

 I tucked myself into bed and tried to sleep.
 My stuffed horses looked at me with beady eyes, wet with betrayal.
 They would never forgive me.
-I put a quilt over their heads and tried my best to ignore them.
+I pulled a quilt over their heads and tried my best to ignore them.